 Best Toronto Wards for Families

-Family with Young Children profile — scored on schools, childcare, safety, parks, and libraries
+Family with Young Children profile — scored on schools, childcare, safety, parks, libraries, and air quality

 Executive Summary